 Established Brands: Able to Survive Any Challenge

+Brand awareness is always a winning strategy.
 Times may be tight, but a beloved brand still holds enormous sway.
 While Essentials come first and Escapes take on new prominence for many, the brands people love never leave.
 When consumers have less money, they spend where they feel an emotional connection.
 That’s what a brand is – a company’s beliefs, visions, imagery, and the way it makes people feel.
 There are countless cases, but let’s consider the example of Coca-Cola during the last recession.

 Soft drinks are the definition of a want, not a need.
 However, more bottles and cans of Coke were consumed in 2009 than any other year in history up to that point.
 Why?
-Because, backed by their Open Happiness campaign, the Coca-Cola brand represented joy.
+Because, backed by their Open Happiness marketing campaign, the Coca-Cola brand represented joy.
 That was something people wanted more than ever.
 Americans bought more Coca-Cola that year and throughout the recession for the same reason they bought it every year – because the brand spoke to them.
 It was more than carbonated water, sugar, caramel coloring, and caffeine – it was happiness.

 Adjusting your marketing during a recession is the perfect opportunity to invest in brand building like never before.
-Here are 4 reasons why an economic downturn can be the ideal inception point for companies that have left brand on the back burner:
+Here are 5 reasons why an economic downturn can be the ideal inception point for companies that have left brand on the back burner:

-Align Your Recession Marketing Strategy with Opal
+Align Your Marketing with Opal

 Opal is the marketing planning platform built for marketers.
 What sets Opal apart from other organization tools is the focus on experiencing your brand through the eyes of your audience.
 In practice, that means your entire team has the opportunity to see and collaborate on true-to-life content previews.
 Your team will work more efficiently, collaborate better, and never let off-brand messaging reach your audience.